kapsorg/kapsorg.github.io/volunteer.md

 ### Event Planners

 **Kappy Hour planner**
 Schedule the Kappy Hour, find a venue, and negotiate happy hour deals.
 We also want to start charging tickets for Kappy Hours, so you’ll set that up.
-You’ll create marketing graphics (from templates), and send it to all the channel managers.
+You’ll create marketing graphics (from templates), and send it to the marketing committee.
 Estimate that each event takes 2 hours to plan total. \
 [Detailed Instructions](https://docs.google.com/document/d/1vRpFVR73kaf9Qb1LfNp7rjzdMA6xfsNcQAP4RV48XOc/edit?usp=sharing){:target="_blank"}

 **Small group social event planner**
 Plan dinners, party nights, norebang, etc. You'll be the center of the event!
 The ideas are endless.
 To make it easy, we expect these events to be small groups (maybe less than 10 people).
-You'll setup the ticketing, create marketing graphics, and send it to all the channel managers. \
+You'll setup the ticketing, create marketing graphics, and send it to the marketing committee. \
 [Detailed Instructions](https://docs.google.com/document/d/1o1tLse6SorP9J2gGRx_tYxU7zv5XG6fElE-bPL8cf8U/edit?usp=sharing){:target="_blank"}

 **Active lifestyle event planner**
 Plan a hike, tennis group, basketball group, yoga event, etc. \
 [Detailed Instructions](https://docs.google.com/document/d/1o1tLse6SorP9J2gGRx_tYxU7zv5XG6fElE-bPL8cf8U/edit?usp=sharing){:target="_blank"}

-## Marketing Committee (under Eddy)
+## Marketing Committee (led by Eddy & Kevin)
 {: .border-bottom .blue}

+Anyone is welcome to join one of our weekly meetings if they are interested in potentially joining.
+Email eddy@kaps.org to give a heads up that you'd like to join. \
+Weekly on Sunday 8:30pm. \
+Google Meet: [meet.google.com/obw-qzxc-afx](meet.google.com/obw-qzxc-afx){:target="_blank"}

 **Email newsletter manager**
 Send out the monthly newsletter, and reminder emails for events.
 The email will be sent from the newsletter@kaps.org Mailchimp account, but you will personally sign each email.
 A short blurb about you and your profile photo will accompany each email.